 Shoreline Monitoring

-Their width and shape are naturally ever-changing with how sediment moves within our coast and ocean.
+Beaches in the CNMI are important coastal resources connecting visitors and residents to the ocean.
+These important ecosystems also have high recreational, aesthetic, economic, subsistence, and cultural value.
+The width and shape of the coastline are naturally ever-changing with how sediment moves within our coast and ocean.
 However, swells and storms drive high energy waves into the shore and increase shoreline movement, which concerns beach loss.
 Beaches also provide a natural defense from waves.
 For certain beaches, erosion threatens nearby infrastructure close to the waterline and endangers users with hazardous footing.
 Storm-driven erosion is the primary cause of significant beach loss in the CNMI.

 2022 Shoreline monitoring program story map